 A long-term food supply of basics such as wheat, rice, beans, oats, pasta, sugar, and salt can be stored for 20 to 30 years if packaged appropriately.
 Freeze dried and canned foods are great for long-term food storage.
 If you ever experience a food shortage, a long-term food supply could be one of the best insurance policies you ever invest in.
 Check out our article on The Best Long-term Food Storage Items.

-What should I buy to prepare for food shortage?
+What should I buy to prepare for a food shortage?

 Here’s a list of what you should buy to prepare for a food shortage: